 Brenda realized she wanted to work out of her home and care for her daughter.
 After working freelance for 8 years and the birth of another child Brenda summoned the courage to begin Your Door & More.
 After a struggle of lessons learned and mistakes, Brenda found, through the support of her family, friends and network associates, the skills to market her art & effectively run a small home-based business.

 She has recently reinvigorated the Holly Springs Arts Council, a Non-Profit organization, leading as President of the Board and Executive Director.
-With the support of the local government and business leaders, the arts scene in Holly Springs has been revitalized with Art After Dark, monthly series, revenue generation for local artists and assistance with general promotion of the arts in southern Wake County.
+With the support of the local government and business leaders, the arts scene in Holly Springs has been revitalized with Art ‘Round Town, monthly series, revenue generation for local artists and assistance with general promotion of the arts in southern Wake County.

 When did you first discover your creative talents?